geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_06_Lab4_Ex1_Telemetry.md

 ### Task 4 - Force Group Policy Update and manually trigger data collection

 In this task, you will update the group policy templates that you downloaded and configured in the prior task.
-Updating the templates will expedite the data collection process by enforcing it on the LON-CL1 PC.
+Updating the templates will expedite the data collection process by enforcing the group policy on the LON-CL1 PC.
 Once you have forced an update of the group policy templates, you will then create a Word doc so that you can later see this activity in the data that is captured by the Office Telemetry agent.

 It is important to note that when a user logs into an Office client in a normal production environment, the Office Telemetry agent waits 10 minutes to allow other logon processes to be completed, and then waits a randomized number of minutes for up to 4 hours to avoid client computers sending data to the network at the same time.
 After this initial scan, the Office Telemetry agent scans and collects data every 8 hours.

 Obviously, waiting this length of time to collect data will not work in our lab environment, or in selected test scenarios.
-To bypass the normal Office Telemetry agent scan times, you can manually trigger the data collection by running the OfficeTelemetryAgentLogOn2016 task within the Task Scheduler app.
+To bypass the normal Office Telemetry agent scan times, you can manually trigger the data collection by running the **OfficeTelemetryAgentLogOn2016** task within the Task Scheduler app.
 This is the process you will perform in this task.
 You will then view the collected data in the next task.

-1. Switch to **LON-CL1.** You should still be signed in as the **adatum\Administrator**.
+1. Switch to **LON-CL1.** You should still be signed in as the **Administrator**.
 If necessary, log in as the **Administrator** with a Password of **Pa55w.rd**.

 2. On the taskbar, right-click on the **Start** icon and select **Run**.

 3. In the **Run** window, type **gpupdate /force** in the **Open:** field and then select **OK**.

 4. Wait for the group policy update to complete.
+Once it finishes, the command window will automatically close.

-5. You will now create a Word document so that you can later see this activity in the Office Telemetry data that is captured.
-Select the **Start** icon, and in the **Start** menu, select **Word**.
+5. You will now create a **Microsoft Word** document so that you can later see this activity in the Office Telemetry data that is captured.
+In the **Search** field on the task bar, enter **Word**, and then select the **Word** app from the search result list.

 6. Open a blank document in Word, enter some text in the document and then save it in the **Documents** folder.